joe-nassar-tech/udemy-downloader-by-joe/LEGAL_DISCLAIMER.md

 # ⚖️ LEGAL DISCLAIMER

+## 🚨 PROSECUTION WARNING

+**⚠️ CRITICAL NOTICE**: If you use this tool while violating any terms of service, copyright laws, or applicable regulations, **you will be prosecuted to the full extent of the law**.
+Legal action may be taken against violators.

 ## 🎓 Educational Purpose Only

 **IMPORTANT**: This software is developed and distributed strictly for **educational and research purposes only**.
 It is intended to help users understand web technologies, HTTP protocols, and video streaming mechanisms.